 - Breathe in as you return your body to the starting position.
 From there, you’re free to repeat as your training plan allows.

 Are Crunches Effective for Getting Abs?

 Doing crunches with an ab crunch machine is a great way to work your abdominal muscles and obliques.
 Without a doubt, adding this movement to your workout regimen will help you on your path to getting great abs.

-Still, it never hurts to supplement your crunch machine with a few other crunch variations.
+Still, it never hurts to supplement your crunch machine with a few other crunch variations, many in which you’ll see the added benefits of a medicine ball.
 These can target certain muscle groups that the crunch machine neglects, and you’ll be one step closer to looking the way that you want.
 Consider throwing in some bicycling crunches, V-sits, or reverse crunches to get a well-rounded ab workout.
 If you want to take your abs workout to the next level, we recommend investing in an ab stimulator or one of the ab toning belts available on the market which you can use either at home or in work to tone your abs.